jackfrost373/LHCb_Xic_production/analysis/Scripts/Docker/ReadMe.md

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are not welcome.
+For major ideas for change, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.